BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

 kill %job_id
 ```

-- Terminate a program using SIGHUP (hang up) signal.
+- Terminate a program using `SIGHUP` (hang up) signal.
 Many daemons will reload instead of terminating:

 ```bash
 kill -1|HUP process_id
 ```

-- Terminate a program using the SIGINT (interrupt) signal.
-This is typically initiated by the user pressing CTRL + C:
+- Terminate a program using the `SIGINT` (interrupt) signal.
+This is typically initiated by the user pressing `CTRL + C`:

 ```bash
 kill -2|INT process_id